matter-labs/eip1962/documentation/Gas_schedule.md

 - Affect a computation in non-linear manner:
   - `modulus_limbs`

+We also make an observation that if no subgroup checks are performed (and those are just point multiplications) then pairing cost **does not** depend on the `group_order_limbs`.
+Thus we have factored out `subgroup_checks` cost in out formula.

-Thus we choose an approach to use a polynomial fitting to calculate the pairing call gas costs.
+In global we choose an approach to use a polynomial fitting to calculate the pairing call gas costs.

 ### Polynomial evaluation